Skip to main content

 • Stakeholder Audience Map

-Before a single piece of content was written, the communication strategy was built around a structured audience segmentation; mapping each persona to their primary concern, the message that would reach them, and the format most likely to convert attention into action.
+The communication strategy was built around a structured audience segmentation; mapping each persona to their primary concern, the message that would reach them, and the format most likely to convert attention into action.

 Audit Professionals